-The Association did not have any loans sold with recourse, retained subordinated participation interests in loans sold, or interests in pools of subordinated participation interests for the period ended December 31, 2019.
+The Association did not have any loans sold with recourse, retained subordinated participation interests in loans sold, or interests in pools of subordinated participation interests for the period ended December 31, 2020.

 The Association sells qualified long-term mortgage loans into the secondary market.
-For the period ended December 31, 2019, the Association originated loans for resale totaling \$245,365, which were sold into the secondary market.
+For the period ended December 31, 2020, the Association originated loans for resale totaling \$304,348.